AMERICA’S GRAIN ESCALATORS | Darrin Henry

 Curtis has worked on grain escalators for the last nine years: “My job, I weigh the trucks and maintain the building.
 We’ve got some guys been doing this 35 years altogether.”
 Although it only takes four people to run the escalator all year round because they are “easy” to operate, just “push a button to open the doors and make it happen.”
 Part-time labour is brought in during peak periods.

 The workmen I saw earlier are actually contractors working on electrical equipment.
-One of the silos is undergoing maintenance; it’s nearly empty.
+A corn silo nearby is undergoing maintenance; it’s nearly empty.
 Curtis agrees to let me have a look inside so up we go on the walkway and across a gantry to the lower access hatch.

 Curtis shows us where the trucks are loaded and weighed and then he has to get back to work, telling us we are free to look around as much as we like.
 But really there’s not much else to see.
 After a short while we’re all done and jump back in the car to resume our road trip.
 We are really chuffed with ourselves for solving the mystery of the silver cylinders.

 60 Seconds to Die, and more Interesting Facts About Grain Escalators and Farming in America

 You can die inside a grain bin in less than 60 seconds.
 And it happens.
 More than 900 people have died in the last 50 years by falling into corn silos and suffocating after becoming quickly submerged.
 I’m glad I found this out after our visit!

 The grain escalator was invented in 1842 in Buffalo, New York by Joseph Dart, Jr., to overcome the very slow, manual process of moving grain one sack at a time.
 They soon became a common sight all across America’s prairie lands and at major waterways and ports.
 The early corn silo was made from wood but construction has since moved on to concrete or steel.